Table of Contents

 Cassandra and Apollo

 The most important event of Cassandra’s life was the encounter with the god Apollo.
 Although there are several versions of Cassandra’s stories, all of them have some connection with God Apollo.
+Cassandra became a priestess in Apollo’s temple and vowed a life of purity, divinity, and virginity.

 Apollo saw Cassandra in his temple and fell in love with her.
 Due to his admiration and affection, he gave Cassandra the powers of prophesying and foretelling.
-Despite Apollo’s favors, Cassandra could not reciprocate his feelings, and rejected his advances towards her.
+But despite Apollo’s favors, Cassandra could not reciprocate his feelings, and rejected his advances towards her.
 This angered Apollo, and he cursed her powers, so that no one would believe her prophecies.

 In another version of the story, Cassandra promises various favors to Aeschylus, but goes back on her word after she obtains powers from Apollo.
 An angered Apollo then puts a curse upon her powers for being untruthful to Aeschylus.
 After this, Cassandra’s prophecies are not believed or acknowledged by her own people.